Boosting Simple Learners: Oracle-Complexity

 On a high level, \Cref{alg:sepBoost} attempts to obtain as fast as possible weak hypotheses $b_1\ldots b_T$ that separate the input sample $S=(x_1,y_1)\ldots (x_m,y_m)$.
 To facilitate the description of \Cref{alg:sepBoost}, it is convenient to introduce an undirected graph $G=(V,E)$, where $V=[m]$ and $\{i,j\}\in E$ if and only if $y_{i}\neq y_{j}$.

 The graph $G$ changes during the running of the algorithm: on every round $t$, \Cref{alg:sepBoost} defines a distribution $P_{t}$ over $S$, where the probability of each example $(x_i,y_i)$ is proportional to the degree of $i$.
 Thereafter, the weak learner $\W$ is being applied on a subsample $S_t = (x_{i_1},y_{i_1})\ldots (x_{i_{m_0}}, y_{i_{m_0}})$ which is drawn i.i.d.\ according to $P_{t}$.
 After receiving the weak classifier $b_{t}\in\mathcal{B}$, the graph $G$ is updated by removing all edges $\{{i},{j}\}$ such that $x_i,x_j$ are separated by $b_{t}$.
-This is repeated until no edges are left (i.e.\ all pairs are separated by some $b_t$).
+This is repeated until no edges are left (i.e., all pairs are separated by some $b_t$).
 At this point, as implied by Lemma \ref{lem:sep}, \Cref{alg:sepBoost} can find and return an hypothesis $\hat{h}:=f(b_{1},\ldots,b_{T})\in\{\pm 1\}^{\X}$ that is consistent with the entire sample.

-\begin{thm*} [Oracle Complexity Upper Bound (\Cref{thm:mainOracleComp} restated)] Let $S$ be an input sample of size $m$ which is $\gamma$-realizable with respect to $\B$, and let $T$ denote the number of rounds \Cref{alg:sepBoost} performs when applied on~$S$.
+\begin{theorem} [Oracle Complexity Upper Bound (\Cref{thm:mainOracleComp} restated)] Let $S$ be an input sample of size $m$ which is $\gamma$-realizable with respect to $\B$, and let $T$ denote the number of rounds \Cref{alg:sepBoost} performs when applied on~$S$.
 Then, for every $t\in\mathbb{N}$